 Our puppy Terra loves to hang out under my drawing and writing desk in my studio.
 Oh look, Medium is on my iPad, what a great show.

-Tucked away in my studio, I've been working for years in the magazine publishing industry.
 And now, I'm jumping full puddle into children's books.
-I have a whole catalog of books in my head ready to pop onto the page.
+I have a whole catalog of books written and realized and ready to pop onto the page.
 Here are some glimpses of works in progress (dummies) and just plain ole' ideas.

 Page from Dinoscores dummy.